gavin-mcdonnell/gavin-mcdonnell.github.io/index.md

 I had no idea I could host a simple site on GitHub.

-This will make a nice landing page whilst I sort out my wordpress site but the best part of hosting the page here it is automatically secured with GitHub encryption.
+This will make a nice landing page whilst I work out what online presence I from my site but the best part of hosting the page here it is automatically secured with GitHub encryption.

 I have started to play around with docker and currently enjoying playing around with containers.
-This makes a refreshing change from the day to day administration of Office 365 and Server issues etc etc.
+This makes a refreshing change from the day to day administration of Office 365 and Server issues etc.

 Anyway speak soon..